- This event has passed.

-Also, be prepared to unplug as cellphone service is spotty or non-existent at this location.
+Also, be prepared to unplug as cell phone service is spotty or non-existent out there.

 To keep our volunteers and staff safe, we’re taking these precautions:

-- Limiting the group size to 10 volunteers.
+- Limiting the overnight group size to 10 volunteers to avoid situations where physical distancing becomes difficult.
 If you’d like to bring kids, please contact us first.